 to the room-rate policy may be needed as a modification to

 Residency Exemption Requirements

 A student must submit a residency exemption request form available here with supporting documentation to the Office of Residence Life to be considered for an exemption.
-Upon receipt of the residency exemption request, Office of Residence Life will forward the request along with the supporting documentation to the Office of Accessibility or Student Medical Center for review.
+Upon receipt of the residency exemption request, Office of Residence Life will forward the request along with the supporting documentation to the Student Disability Services or Student Medical Center for review.